jconstam/esp32-xtensa-ci/README.md

 ## Tools

+The Mongoose OS tool `mos` is built from source.
 The AWS Command Line tool `aws` is installed from the zip file provided by Amazon.

 ### Aptitude Packages